 I`m a massive fan of offline solutions.
-Whether this is a Password Manager or Authenticator app I have always tried to use applications which were storing all my sensitive data locally on my phone or computer.
+Whether this is a Password Manager or Authenticator app, I have always tried to use applications that were storing all my sensitive data locally on my phone or computer.

 But on this occasion, I did not have a choice.
-I used Authy only because it provided me with a cloud backup option in case I have lost or damaged my phone and had to restore the 2SV codes on another device.
+I used Authy only because it provided me with a cloud backup option if I lost or damaged my phone and had to restore the 2SV codes on another device.

 Unfortunately, you were out of luck if you`ve lost or damaged your phone with Google Authenticator on it and did not have the secret key or Backup Codes to regain access to your accounts.